E2E-MFD: Towards End-to-End Synchronous Multimodal Fusion Detection: The Proposed Method

 \subsection{Problem Formulation}

-VIF-OD task concentrates on generating an image that benefits emphasizing objects with superior visual perception capability.
+MF-OD task concentrates on generating an image that benefits emphasizing objects with superior visual perception capability.
 The goal of OD is to find the location and identify the class of each object in an image which can naturally provide rich semantic information along with object location information.
-Therefore, the motivation of OD-aware VIF is to construct a novel infrared and visible image fusion framework that can benefit from the semantic information and object location information contained in object detection.
+Therefore, the motivation of OD-aware MF is to construct a novel infrared and visible image fusion framework that can benefit from the semantic information and object location information contained in OD.
 For this purpose, we suppose a pair of visible image $ \boldsymbol{x} \in \mathbb{R}^{H \times W \times C_x}$ and infrared image $\boldsymbol{y} \in \mathbb{R}^{H \times W \times C_y}$.
 The optimization model is formulated as: